dshugarts/cvdiq_v1.2/README.md

 	- [x] Update Text on data_entry and modify_entry
 - [x] Waist and Sleep moderate values added to scoring service
 - [x] Add metrics to print_report that dont have improvement tips and just use general report text
+- [x] add toggle to stress questions on modify entry

 ## Echo - Part 2
 - [ ] Progress Bar for Points Earned in PDF Report